krakupkiwi/pi-weather-display/README.md

 - OpenWeatherMap free tier may have delays

 **Tides not showing:**
+- Check your latitude/longitude are correct
+- Verify `VITE_TIDE_API` is set to `worldtides` (for Australia/global)
+- If using WorldTides without API key, you may hit rate limits
+- Get a free API key at https://www.worldtides.info/register
-- Verify your NOAA station ID is correct
+- For US locations, you can use `VITE_TIDE_API=noaa` with a station ID
-- Some areas don't have tide data available
+- Some inland areas may not have tide data available
-- Check if you're near a coastal area

 **Screen not turning off:**
 - Verify the autostart configuration